 What to see in Zakopane – Traditional cheese making

 Oscypek, Oszczypek is a smoked cheese made of salted sheep milk exclusively in the Tatra Mountains region of Poland.
 No other cheese can be called Oscypek.
 This regional speciality is a protected trade name under the EU‘s Protected Designation of Origin geographical indication.
 Just outside Zakopane on the open fields at the base of the mountains, you will find wooden huts dotted all over.
 You can go in these huts and watch the traditional making of the cheese and buy it freshly made.
 The Zakopane cheese is pressed into wooden moulds and comes in all shapes and size.
 Cheese production in the Tatra was first mentioned in the 15th century.
 We tasted the Zakopane cheese and it is a really creamy and smooth cheese with a rubbery texture.
 This Zakopane cheese is sometimes eaten with jam, a little strange for foreigners.
+It really is one of the things to see in Zakopane.

 Traditional Foods to try when visiting Zakopane Poland